The sinuses are air pockets located inside the bones in the

 It is important to drink a minimum of eight glasses of

 water per day.
-Ideally, 15 or 20 glasses is helpful in order to
+Ideally, 15 or 20 glasses may be helpful in order to

 thin the mucus out and allow adequate drainage.
 Some of the